10pow6/frommy_r7/readme.md

-Sovling riddles since... well... forever... except this one apparently.
+Solving riddles since... well... forever... except this one apparently.